daniel-moderiano/optom-rx/README.md

 npm start
 ```

+*Occasionally issues arise with the Content-Security-Policy when saving new styling or other content, and this can prevent the site from functioning correctly without page refresh.
+This can be solved by refreshing the page, or by temporarily commenting out the CSP in the `public/index.html` file.
+This must be reset to normal before pushing new changes however.*

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/daniel-moderiano/optom-rx/blob/main/LICENSE) file for details.